Open to new roles

 Connectivity indicators, sync status, and background operation progress persist across every screen.
 When you're offline on a farm and don't know it, you make decisions on stale data.
 Visibility of system state is trust infrastructure.

-Despite different domain concepts — pens, ingredients, feedings, reports — identical navigation structure across all four modules.
-Hick's Law in practice — reduce decision load by making the next step always predictable.
+Across four very different domain concepts (pens, ingredients, feedings, reports), I held the navigation structure identical.
+Hick's Law in practice: reduce decision load by making the next step always predictable.

 User ResearchPersona DefinitionIA DesignWireframesHi-Fi UIPrototypeAccessibility ValidationHandoff